They say the more things change, the more they stay the same. Turns out it’s a pretty accurate assessment of the hedge fund industry then and now.

 Cloud Computing & Hedge Fund Technology Trends

-By far the biggest trend in the hedge fund technology space today is cloud computing.
+THEN: By far the biggest trend in the hedge fund technology space today is cloud computing.
 Although the technology itself has been around for some time, hedge fund managers and investors alike are now embracing the cloud, and its prevalence is being seen throughout the industry.
 Education is the key when it comes to the cloud.
 Fund managers should educate themselves about the benefits and challenges – even something as seemingly simple as the distinction between public and private clouds.

 Expectations are that the cloud is not just a passing trend but a significant wave that will continue to gain popularity throughout the hedge fund industry, particularly given its cost benefits and proclivity for flexibility and scalability.